kikacaty/kikacaty.github.io/index.md

 title: About
 ---

-I am Yulong Cao [[cv]]({{site.url}}/assets/cv.pdf), a first year Ph.D student at the Computer Science and Engineering department of [University of Michigan](https://www.eecs.umich.edu/cse/).
+I am Yulong Cao [[cv]]({{site.url}}/assets/cv.pdf), a second year Ph.D student at the Computer Science and Engineering department of [University of Michigan](https://www.eecs.umich.edu/cse/).
 Prior to UMich, I was an undergraduate student at [Shanghai Jiao Tong University](http://www.sjtu.edu.cn/).

 I love to be as a researcher.
 I am also honored to be a member of [Robustnet Lab](http://vhosts.eecs.umich.edu/robustnet) advised by [Prof. Mao](http://web.eecs.umich.edu/~zmao/).
-My research interests span network security, system security and deep learning.
+My research interests span system security, sensor security and deep learning.

-Recently I found adversary machine learning an interesting topic, and [here](https://arxiv.org/pdf/1412.6572v3.pdf) is a fun-to-read paper about it.
+Autonomous driving systems have gain a lot of attention through the recent years.
+However, the security/privacy of them are not well studied yet.
+The perception of the autonomous driving system is considered as one of the most crucial components as it helps the system to understand the surroundings of the vehicle.
+I am interested in understanding whether the perception system is exploitable and how to make it more robust if so.

+# Publications

+**Yulong Cao**, Chaowei Xiao, Benjamin Cyr, Yimeng Zhou, Won Park, Sara Rampazzi, Qi Alfred Chen, Kevin Fu, and Z. Morley Mao "Adversarial Sensor Attack on LiDAR-based Perception in Autonomous Driving" (**CCS'19**) [[Webpage]](https://sites.google.com/umich.edu/advlidar/) [[PDF]](https://arxiv.org/abs/1907.06826)

+Qi Alfred Chen, Matthew Thomas, Eric Osterweil, **Yulong Cao**, Jie You, Z. Morley Mao "Client-side Name Collision Vulnerability in the New gTLD Era: A Systematic Study" (**CCS'17**) [[PDF]](https://www.ics.uci.edu/~alfchen/alfred_ccs17.pdf)